 FREE PRINTABLE

-I hope you enjoyed learning how to make no sew Christmas stockings and a free pattern: DIY card.
-And I’m sharing links for your shopping needs to purchase supplies.
-I’m so happy with the end result and think these are perfect for Christmas morning overflowing with little presents!
+I hope you enjoyed learning how to make Christmas stockings and a free pattern DIY.
+I’m sharing links for your shopping needs to purchase supplies to make your own Christmas stockings for your family.
+I’m so happy with the end result, and I think these are perfect for Christmas morning overflowing with little presents and a gift card to someone’s favorite store!

-I’d love to hear your thoughts and if you will be thinking about making these to suit your home for the holiday season.
-If you have any questions, please send me an email and I will help in any way I can with the stockings for your home.
+I’d love to hear your thoughts and if you will consider making these to suit your home for the holiday season.
+If you have any questions, please send me an email and I will help in any way I can with your family’s stockings.

 Equipment